givedirectly/Google-Partnership/README.md

   * On Linux, install via the usual `apt-get`-style channels.
 This should be relatively straightforward on most systems, but is difficult/impossible on Google-internal machines.
 If you have difficulty, you can [download a latest version](https://download-chromium.appspot.com) and unzip it.
-In this case, you will have to change `--browser chromium` to `--browser /path/to/file/in/extracted/zip/named/chrome-wrapper` in all later commands and in your .git/hooks/pre-push file below.
+Then create a link, via `sudo ln -s /path/to/file/in/extracted/zip/named/chrome-wrapper /usr/bin/chromium` so that Cypress knows how to find it easily.

 * Test changes.